-The river birch is a popular tree for river banks and wet parts of the garden.
+The river birch is a popular tree for riverbanks and wet parts of the garden.
 Its attractive bark is especially striking in the winter when the rest of the tree is bare.
-Keep reading to learn more river birch tree facts, such as river birch tree care and effectively using river birch trees in the landscape of your home.
+Keep reading to learn more river birch tree facts, such as river birch tree care and effectively using river birch trees in your home landscape.

 River Birch Tree Facts

 River birch trees (Betula nigra) are hardy in USDA zones 4 through 9.
 They are more heat tolerant than most of their birch relatives, making them a good choice in many parts of the southern U.S.